ajaishankar/pukka/README.md

   string?: {
-    coerce?: boolean; // anything other than objects & arrays to string trim?: boolean; // strings are trimmed by default, override it here empty?: boolean; // if false empty strings result in a required error };
+    coerce?: boolean; // anything other than objects & arrays to string trim?: boolean; // strings are trimmed by default, override it here empty?: boolean; // if false, empty strings result in a required error };
   number?: {
     coerce?: boolean; // string to number